Looking for activities to do in iSimangaliso Wetland Park?

 5. Take a Guided Walking Tour in St. Lucia Eastern Shores

-A drive through the Eastern Shores is all well and good, but take a guided walking tour to appreciate the smaller inhabitants.
+A drive through the Eastern Shores is all good, but take a guided walking tour to appreciate the smaller inhabitants.
+There really is nothing quite like experiencing the African bush on foot; having an expert along makes the experience much more rewarding.

 ⭐️ The tour we took with Safari and Surf Wilderness Adventures was excellent.
 Not only did we see and learn so much about the macro world of the iSimangaliso and its birdlife, but our guide, Sakhile Duba, taught us much about his Zulu culture and language.